sfccdevops/sfcc-devtools/README.md

 Disclaimer
 ===

 The trademarks and product names of Salesforce®, including the mark Salesforce®, are the property of Salesforce.com.
 Red Van Workshop is not affiliated with Salesforce.com, nor does Salesforce.com sponsor or endorse the Red Van Workshop products or website.
-Use of the Salesforce®, trademark on this project does not indicate an endorsement, recommendation or business relationship between Salesforce.com, and Red Van Workshop.
+The use of the Salesforce® trademark on this project does not indicate an endorsement, recommendation, or business relationship between Salesforce.com and Red Van Workshop.